 How to be a ‘hippy fascist’

-James Delingpole, author of a ‘guide to making lefty liberals history’, talks to spiked about greens, Glastonbury and his revolution-phobia.
+James Delingpole, author of an ‘essential guide to making lefty liberals history’, talks to spiked’s editor about ‘posho greens’, Glastonbury and his fear of revolution.

 I’m confused.
 James Delingpole, journalist, author and writer of the Spectator’s weekly TV review (which he freely admits is ‘more about me than TV, because TV is mostly boring’), has developed a reputation as a right-wing baiter of all things lefty-liberal.
 Consider the title of his latest book: How To Be Right: The Essential Guide to Making Lefty Liberals History.

 So imagine my surprise when he answers his front door, not in a tweed jacket with elbow patches and brown, tattered dad-like trousers, which is the uniform of the young fogey, but rather in those three-quarter length trousers beloved of the espresso-sipping Nathan Barley set around Clerkenwell and a trendy t-shirt.
 What’s more, I am barely across the threshold before he is making me a cup of strong flowery tea (I think it was a mixture of mint tea and something else, but I can’t remember – where I come from we drink PG Tips with lashings of sugar and milk and anything else is for poofs), and excitedly telling me how much he loves Glastonbury where you can ‘shove drugs up your nose’ and chill out.